 - 2 whole chili peppers; optional

-- In the instant pot, add in chicken with salt and pepper.
+- In the instant pot, add in chicken with water, salt and pepper.
 Lock instant pot in place and set to high pressure for 10 minutes.
 Let natural pressure release.

 - Cut red peppers and zucchini.
 Turn instant pot on saute mode.
 Add red peppers and zucchini to the pot.
 Cook for 3 to 5 minutes until zucchini and red peppers are tender but still a tad crisp.